pzerger/cisspexamcram/Homework.md

 3. **Try another quiz**.
 Try another 20-30 domain 3 questions .

 4.	**Targeted reading**.
 As always, do some targeted reading to brush up on your weak subjects from Domain 3 quizzes.
+    - Domain 3 is covered in chapters 6-10 of the OSG
+    - Domain 1 is covered in chapter 3 of CISSP: The Last Mile

 5. In time allows, watch another video from the CISSP 2025 playlist.